 When you choose syslog as the source format, the plugin selection is bypassed and USM Anywhere uses the auto-detect hints from the plugins to match the incoming messages to the correct plugin.

 raw: Use for non-syslog formatted data.

 If you select this option, you must choose the plugin that USM Anywhere will use to parse all of the streams in the group.
 For example, to collect Amazon Virtual Private Cloud (VPC) flow logs, select the VPC Flow Logs plugin.

-Important: If a group contains streams of mixed log formats, USM Anywhere parses all of them with the plugin that you chose, which will produce undesired results.
-In this case, you need to configure CloudWatch to separate the streams into groups so that each contains only a single log type that can be mapped to the correct plugin.
+Important: If a group contains streams of mixed log formats, USM Anywhere parses all of them with the plugin that you chose, which produces undesired results.
+In this case, you need to configure CloudWatch to separate the streams into different groups so that each contains only a single log type that can be mapped to the correct plugin.

 In the Schedule section, specify when USM Anywhere runs the job:

 - Select the increment as Hour, Day, Week, Month, or Year.

 Set the interval options for the increment.
 The selected increment determines the available options.